tsupplis/cpm86-hacking/README.md

 - PAUSE: submit tool waiting for a keystroke
 - TOD: Replacement for CP/M-86 without the 78-99 year constraint and date/time validation including leap years.
 It does not fix the visual issue of the century hard coded to 19.
 Patches exist for that.
 It has exactly the same behaviour as the original CP/M-86 tod.cmd tool.
 (CP/M-86 1.1 for PC/XT only)
 - VER: Displays the BDOS version
-- BALL: A simple CGA demo
+- BALL: A simple CGA demo (CP/M-86 1.1 for PC/XT only)
 - GETCH: A simple keyboard scanner
 - AT clock tools
-    - ATTIME: Sync up clock (CP/M-86 1.1 for PC/XT with an AT compatible clock only)
+    - ATTIME: Sync up clock (PC/XT with an AT compatible clock only)
-    - ATINIT: Sync up clock and display boot banner (CP/M-86 1.1 for PC/XT with an AT compatible clock only)
+    - ATINIT: Sync up clock and display boot banner (PC/XT with an AT compatible clock only)
 - PCE tools (PCE Emulator only)
-    - PCETIME: Sync up clock (CP/M-86 1.1 for PC/XT only)
+    - PCETIME: Sync up clock
-    - PCEINIT: Sync up clock and display boot banner (CP/M-86 1.1 for PC/XT only)
+    - PCEINIT: Sync up clock and display boot banner
     - PCEVER: Displays the Emulator version
     - PCEEXIT: Leaves the Emulator
     - PCEMNT: Mount a disk image from the host